What Kind Of Soil Does Blue Spruce Like?

 Soil pH

-Most soils are neutral and suitable for the successful cultivation of this kind of spruce.
+Most soils are neutral and suitable for successfully cultivating this kind of spruce.
 But there are some unsuitable soils.
 So you have to check your soil if you want to do the right thing.

 The easiest way to find out the pH of your soil is to buy a test kit from a home improvement center.
 Or get an electronic device that measures this parameter.

-If your soil has a pH well above 7.0 you need to lower it a bit as this can cause the needles to turn yellow.
+If your soil has a pH well above 7.0, you need to lower it a bit, which can cause the needles to turn yellow.
 Use aluminum sulfate or garden sulfur to increase the acidity.
 You can buy them at a garden center.

 Peat also reduces alkalinity.
 It can be used as a soil improver before planting.
 Or you can mulch the spruce with compost, which will also lower the pH, although not as quickly as other remedies.

-If the soil is very acidic, you should use garden lime to reduce the acidity or make the soil neutral.
+If the soil is very acidic, use garden lime to reduce the acidity or neutralize the soil.

 Clay soil